UbiquityRobotics/learn/quick_start/connecting.md

   * Run other programs using programs that require a graphics display.

 At this point you will be able to control the robot from the workstation keyboard or by using Robot Commander.

+# Doing a clean Shutdown Of the Magni Robot

+Forgive us for first explaining how to shutdown and then power off the Magni robot but we felt this step may be missed if it were at the very end of this page.

+We recommend doing clean shutdown on a Magni to lower your chances of corrupting your file system and to make your next powerup be faster by avoiding file system check next powerup.
+If you have the time to properly shutdown the linux host you will not run the risk, however small, of corrupting your Micro SD card.

+Once you have an open SSH console to the Magni, which is explained next on this page, you can shutdown the Magni in a clean way using these commands and actions

+* Turn off the motor power by releasing the red ESTOP switch on the right and the RED motor power led will go off.
+* In a SSH console session type  ```sudo shutdown -h now```
+* After 10 seconds turn off the main power using the BLACK switch

+If your Magni is a Magni silver and you have the sonar board you can always use the SW1 switch by holding it down for a couple seconds.
+This will lead to a clean shutdown of the host Raspberry Pi CPU.

+If you do not have a sonar board you can wire for yourself a reset switch that is normally open and when connected connects pin 31 of P702 on the MCB to pin 30 of that large 50 pin connector.